When to Match: A Cost-Balancing Principle for Dynamic Markets: Introduction

 \item We demonstrate the algorithm's practical effectiveness through extensive experiments on game matchmaking and real-world food delivery data.
-A key advantage of our approach is its self-tuning nature: unlike threshold policies that require constant recalibration as demand shifts, the CB mechanism adapts automatically.
-Our algorithm consistently outperforms industry-standard batching heuristics across diverse market conditions. \end{enumerate}
+A key advantage of our approach is its state-adjusting trigger: unlike fixed time or quantity thresholds, the CB mechanism changes its effective threshold with realized waiting costs, matching costs, and pool sizes.
+Our algorithm outperforms industry-standard batching heuristics across diverse market conditions. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:literature} reviews the related literature, positioning our work within three research streams.
 Section~\ref{sec:model} formally defines the multi-sided matching model, introduces the Cost-Balancing algorithm, and states our main result on competitive ratio guarantees.
-Section~\ref{sec:principle} develops the theoretical foundation by analyzing the structure of optimal policies in a relaxed model, revealing the intuition underlying the Cost-Balancing algorithm through fluid limit analysis.
-Section~\ref{sec:analysis} presents the competitive ratio analysis of the Cost-Balancing algorithm and demonstrates the fragility of standard benchmark policies, as well as the unavoidable price of uncertainty in dynamic matching.
-Section~\ref{sec:general_model} characterizes the fundamental computational and information-theoretic barriers of the general attribute-based model, clarifying the role of the queue-based abstraction.
-Section~\ref{sec:numerical} validates the algorithm through numerical experiments on game matchmaking and food delivery data, demonstrating practical effectiveness across diverse market conditions.
+Section~\ref{sec:principle} develops the theoretical foundation by analyzing the structure of optimal policies in a relaxed model and deriving a cost-balance benchmark from a steady-state fluid approximation.
+Section~\ref{sec:analysis} presents the competitive ratio analysis of the Cost-Balancing algorithm, demonstrates the fragility of standard benchmark policies, and establishes the optimality of the factor-$2$ guarantee.
+Section~\ref{sec:extensions} develops the fixed heterogeneous consumption extension.
+Section~\ref{sec:numerical} evaluates the algorithm through calibrated numerical experiments on game matchmaking and food delivery data, providing evidence of practical effectiveness across diverse market conditions.
 Finally, Section~\ref{sec:conclusion} concludes the paper and suggests directions for future research.